jonasoesch/p9/paper.md

-## Declarative syntax
+## Declarative syntax {#sec:declarative-syntax}

-Based on the requirements described in section (>>requirements) and the review of existing tools, we decided to design a domain-specific language (DSL) for narrative visualization with animated transitions.
+Based on the requirements described in section [-@sec:requirements] and the review of existing tools, we decided to design a domain-specific language (DSL) for narrative visualization with animated transitions.
 A DSL allows for *rapid prototyping* by making the definition of charts and transitions quick.
 Yet it can provide a lot of flexibility in terms of annotations and in *how characters should morph between the charts*.
 Finally, *slow animations can be optimized* without changing the visualizations that were already created for the experiment.

 ### Anatomy of a chart